Pulborough Circular walk

 • For a direct route you could simply go all the way along Stoke Road to the tea places at Houghton Bridge.
 If you take this short cut (saving 300m), complete the directions at [?].

-8. For the suggested route, turn left onto this footpath, a tree-lined path along the course of another old meander.
-In 500m it comes out onto the riverbank, where you turn right to go along the embankment for 600m, with water meadows on your right.
+7. For the suggested route, turn left onto this footpath, a tree-lined path along the course of another old meander.
+In 500m it comes out onto the riverbank, where you turn right.
+Go through a couple of gates and continue along the embankment for 500m, with water meadows on your right.
 At the end the path crosses a side channel on a footbridge.
 Go up to the road bridge and turn right onto the B2139.

 7. Amberley Station to Amberley (village) (3½ km)

-• Go down to the B2139 and turn left under the railway bridge, then immediately right onto a footpath leading to the River Arun.
+• Go down to the B2139 and turn left under the railway bridge.
+Turn right onto a footpath which leads to an embankment alongside the River Arun.
 Follow the riverside path for 1½ km, then turn right and head east across the water meadows.
 Cross the railway and go through Amberley village to East Street.

 1. Leave the station at the London end of the platform.
 Go down its approach road and turn left onto the B2139.
 After passing under the railway bridge turn right onto a signposted footpath, a gravel track which leads to a grassy path past a cluster of park homes.